Gavin’s Law fails by one vote in Senate committee: ‘We have been here before,’ says Patterson

-SACRAMENTO, California (KSEE/KGPE) – A law designed to close a loophole that benefits drivers under the influence failed to achieve enough votes in the Senate Public Safety Committee Friday, according to Assemblymember Jim Patterson’s office.
+SACRAMENTO, California (KGPE) – A law designed to close a loophole that benefits drivers who are under the influence failed to achieve enough votes in the Senate Public Safety Committee Friday, according to Assemblymember Jim Patterson’s office.

-“We fell one vote short today of moving Gavin’s Law out of the Senate Public Safety Committee,” said Assemblymember Jim Patterson.
+“We fell one vote short today of moving Gavin’s Law out of the Senate Public Safety Committee,” said Patterson.

-Patterson says reconsideration was granted, and a second hearing will take place on Wednesday.
+Patterson says a reconsideration was granted and a second hearing will take place on Wednesday.

 “We have been here before,” said Patterson.
 “We fell short of votes the first time we went through the Public Safety Committee of the Assembly.”